I was reading a website out there called a mediaequalizer.com.

 Researchers safely shut down certain groups of neurons in the brains of volunteers.

-Transcranial magnetic simulation, which is used to treat depression, involves placing a large electromagnetic coil against the scalp, which creates electric currents that stimulate nerve cells in the region of the brain involved in mood control.
+Transcranial magnetic stimulation, which is used to treat depression, involves placing a large electromagnetic coil against the scalp, which creates electric currents that stimulate nerve cells in the region of the brain involved in mood control.

 Researchers found the technique radically altered religious perceptions and prejudice.

-Wait, prejudice or judgment.
+Wait, prejudice or judgment?

 But you would never know that from the media today.

-Belief in God was reduced almost by a third, using transcranial magnetic stimulation.
+Belief in God was reduced almost by a third using transcranial magnetic stimulation.

 Belief in God reduced almost by a third.